-Shaping buns and rolls require a slightly different approach than a standard loaf of sourdough bread.
+Shaping buns and rolls requires a slightly different approach than a standard loaf of sourdough bread.
 Typically, dough weights are much smaller, and it's also usually enriched with butter and sugar.
-This makes for a softer dough that can be challenging to handle depending on the percentage of these ingredients.
-This guide will go into my approach for shaping buns and rolls, the pans I like to use, and a few other tips and tricks I've discovered along the way.
+This makes for a softer dough that can be challenging to handle, depending on the percentage of these ingredients.
+This guide will go into my approach to shaping buns and rolls, the pans I like to use, and a few other tips and tricks I've discovered along the way.

-Over the years I've found the following pans to be the best for sourdough buns and rolls.
-They're nonstick (although, I still butter the interior), extremely durable, and have lasted so many bakes in my home kitchen without any signs of giving up.
+Over the years, I've found the following pans best for sourdough buns and rolls.
+They're nonstick (although I still butter the interior), extremely durable, and have lasted so many bakes in my home kitchen without giving up.

-For buns, I use these Nordic Ware half sheet pans (18 x 13-inches) line with parchment paper.
+I use these Nordic Ware half-sheet pans (18 x 13-inches) lined with parchment paper for buns.
 These conduct heat very well and are spacious enough to hold large buns.
 This pan is shown holding five 120g hamburger buns.

 Shaping buns and rolls is a very similar process.
-I first divide the dough in bulk fermentation into smaller pieces, then shape immediately and place into its proofing pan.
+I first divide the dough in bulk fermentation into smaller pieces, then shape the dough immediately and place it into its proofing pan.

-If the dough is very slack and sticky, I like to place the bulk fermentation container into the fridge, uncovered, for 15 minutes or until the dough is slightly cool to the touch and firm.
-This makes shaping easier and means less flour needed for your work surface.
+If the dough is very slack and sticky, I like to place the bulk fermentation container in the fridge for 15 minutes or until the dough is slightly cool and firm.
+This makes shaping easier and means less flour is needed for your work surface.

-When dealing with a soft, enriched dough, using your bench knife can minimize the dough sticking to your fingers.
+Using your bench knife can minimize the dough sticking to your fingers when dealing with a soft, enriched dough.

-As you can see above, the process is simply taking a piece of divided dough, rounding it with your bench knife or hand, then use either to push the dough against the work surface to create tension on the outside of bun or roll.
+As you can see above, the process is simply taking a piece of divided dough, rounding it with your bench knife or hand, then pushing the dough against the work surface to create tension on the outside of the bun or roll.

 It's essential with buns and rolls to develop a uniform and tight exterior skin on the dough.
 Use the side of your hand to push the dough as it slightly anchors to the work surface (see below).